-Carpools Facilitated by Quick Ride Witnesses a 4X Growth in 2019
+Carpools facilitated by Quick Ride witnesses a 4X Growth in 2019

 Car-pooling as a concept has gained momentum in metropolitan cities that are bogged down by traffic congestion and vehicular pollution.
-However, carpooling today stands out primarily because it is both affordable and environmentally sustainable, users of the application can assess and analyse their contribution to reducing their carbon foot print on the application.
-Quick Ride also has a steady base of regular users of the application with over 100000+ users across 6000 companies completed 100 Carpools each.
+However, carpooling today stands out primarily because it is both affordable and environmentally sustainable, users of the application can assess and analyse their contribution to reducing their carbon footprint on the application.
+Quick Ride also has a steady base of regular users of the application with over 100000 plus users across 6000 companies completed 100 Carpools each.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)